-Sign up for the Summer Reading Together Program to win prizes and s hare your success!
+Participate in the Summer Reading Together Program to win prizes and s hare your success!
 Four students win each month and four win at the end of the summer for overall reading across June, July and August.
 Monthly prizes include a \$25.00 digital gift card!
-End of summer winners also receive a \$100 digital gift card.
+End of summer winners also receive a \$50 digital gift card.
 Top students who read the most pages or who have the most days spent reading 20 minutes or more will win!